Some of the most commonly asked questions are answered here...

 I live a long distance away, can I adopt a dog from you?

 We receive a large volume of applications from across Canada and the US, priority is given to those applicants who live within a days drive of the dog's foster location.
 Our preference is to place dogs within 5 hours of their foster home (and no more than 10 hours ideally).
-This typically includes most areas of southern Ontario, some of the neighbouring States like NJ, NY, PA, MI, ME, OH, CT, etc, and parts of Quebec and occasionally western New Brunswick. * (We have foster homes throughout Ontario and include the location of the dog's foster home in their bio.)
+This typically includes most areas of southern Ontario, some of the neighbouring States like NJ, NY, PA, MI, ME, OH, CT, etc, and parts of Quebec. * (We have foster homes throughout Ontario and include the location of the dog's foster home in their bio.)

 We ask that you not email us asking us to make exceptions to our policies.
 We are aware that there are limited rescue dogs available on the west and east coasts and that there are many wonderful families looking for dogs, but this does not change our position.
 It is not in the best interest of our dogs to transport them long distances.